ColinKlich/AlgoMap/README.md

 2. Search for a location or pan and zoom to the desired area.
 3. Click on the map to set a start and end point for the pathfinding.
 4. The application will run the different algorithms and display the results, including the path on the map and performance metrics.

+## Running with Docker

+This project is fully containerized.
+To run it with Docker, you'll need to have Docker and Docker Compose installed.

+1.  **Build and run the containers:**
+    ```bash
+    docker-compose up --build
+    ```

+The application will be available at `http://localhost`.